davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

 - Next, VS Code may ask you to choose an SSH configuration file.
 If it asks, just select the one that's already selected.

 - Now click on the "Remote Explorer" button the left-hand panel, shown below.
-Near the top left, select the `Remote` option from the pull-down menu that may have "Container" selected currently.
+Near the top left, select the `Remote` (or `SSH Target` on older versions) option from the pull-down menu that may have "Container" selected currently.
 Now you should see the `149.165.174.87` and your username below it.
 Click on the arrow next to your username to connect.

   <img src="figures/Visual_Studio_Code_and_schedule_js_—_davidtchiu_github_io.png" width="300px" />